 How do I find out if there is a fault in my area?

 SSE broadband doesn't have a way to check the status of its broadband service.
 However, because it uses the Openreach network, you can search for 'Openreach service status' online.
 Or you can tweet to SSE using @YourSSE to ask what the current service status is.

 Can I use the SSE app for my broadband?

-The SSE app is only useful to manage your energy supplies of they are provided by SSE.
-Your broadband account can be managed using your account pages on the SSE website.
+The SSE app is only useful for managing your energy services if they are provided by SSE.
+All other services, including your broadband account can be managed using your account pages on the SSE website.